Swaroop1769/multi-cloud-platform/README.md

 # Multi-Cloud Infrastructure Platform

-This project demonstrates a scalable and secure multi-cloud infrastructure using Terraform, GitHub Actions, and integrated monitoring — designed for hybrid AWS + GCP environments.
+This project sets up a basic multi-cloud setup using Terraform for AWS and GCP.
+CI/CD is handled using GitHub Actions, and monitoring is done using Prometheus and Grafana.

 ---